101 Actionable Email Marketing Tips: The Definitive Guide [Updated]

 2. Social Proof to Increase Your Conversions

 We’re social creatures and our purchasing decisions are affected by other humans.
 Social proof is the great way to show people they can trust you.

-A message like “We respect your privacy!
-We don’t spam and your information will remain confidential” builds trust.
+Try to include a message like: “We respect your privacy!
+We don’t spam and your information will remain confidential” - it builds trust.

 See how buffer plays the number game.